I used to think restless sleep was just something I had to accept.

 Wake up overheated.
 Kick the covers off.
 Get cold.
 Pull them back.
 Wake up damp.
 Repeat.

-I'd normalized it so completely I stopped noticing it was a pattern.
-It wasn't until I started tracking my sleep that I saw it clearly: I was waking 4–6 times a night, almost always between 1am and 4am.
+When I tracked my sleep, I was waking 4–6 times a night, almost always between 1am and 4am.
 Not fully — just enough to fragment everything.

-The culprit wasn't stress or screens.
+The cause wasn’t stress.
 It was a microclimate problem.

-That assumption was wrong — and it's the reason most people dismiss wool before trying it.
+That assumption is why most people dismiss wool before trying it.

 The change wasn't dramatic.
 It was quieter than that.